-"Configure", or by right clicking on the background inside the composite and selecting "Edit Parameters".
-However, parameters that are added this way will not be visible in the diagram when you look inside the Channel actor.
+Note that you can also add parameters to a composite actor without dragging from the Utilities library by clicking on the "Add" button in the edit parameters dialog for the Channel composite.
+This dialog can be obtained by either double clicking on the Channel icon, or by right clicking and selecting "Configure", or by right clicking on the background inside the composite and selecting "Edit Parameters".
+However, parameters that are added this way will not be visible in the diagram when you invoke "Open Actor" on the Channel actor.
 Instead, you would have to right click on the background and select Configure to see the parameter.